 I invite you to gather around and explore new ways to think about raising children.
 Come sit around the campfire and let’s chat about the joys and challenges of parenting.

 Who is Tammy Harris?

 I am one of a rare breed as a San Diego native.
 In my spare time, (what’s that?)
 I love to read, write and draw.
-I also enjoy walking, biking, photography, and watching sunsets.
+I also enjoy walking, biking, and photography.
 In fact, you can find many of my photographs and drawings scattered throughout Tammy’s Teachings.

 Most importantly, my husband and I are proud parents of two adult children (and one sassy dog).
 Jacob is a graduate of Hawaii Pacific University, with a major in marine biology.
-My daughter, Alexandra, is a soon-to-be graduate of Drexel University in Philadelphia, currently studying communications.
+My daughter, Alexandra, is a graduate of Drexel University in Philadelphia, with a bachelor’s in communications.
 Sugar (the fluffiest of the three) majors in barking when she’s not supposed to and sleeping all day.